 In 2016, he received the Daniel T. Broderick III Professionalism and Civility Award, which recognizes a San Diego attorney who demonstrates the highest levels of civility, integrity and professionalism.

 Mr. Low is honored to have been selected by his peers for inclusion in The Best Lawyers in America continuously since 2007.
 In 2012 he was named Best Lawyer of the year in San Diego in the area of Medical Malpractice—Defendants.
 In 2015, he was included in Best Lawyers in America for San Diego in the areas of Product Liability Litigation—Defendants, Personal Injury Litigation–Defendants, and Medical Malpractice Law–Defendants.
 Within that distinguished group, he was also named 2015 Best Lawyer of the Year in San Diego in the area of Personal Injury Litigation—Defendants.
 In 2016 he was named Best Lawyer of the Year in San Diego in the area of Medical Malpractice—Defendants.
 In 2018 he was included in Best Lawyers in America for San Diego in the areas of Product Liability Litigation—Defendants, Personal Injury Litigation—Defendants and Medical Malpractice Law—Defendants, and was named Best Lawyer of the Year in the area of Personal Injury Litigation—Defendants.
+Most recently, he was named Best Lawyer of the Year in the area of Medical Malpractice—Defendants for 2019.
 From 2007 through 2018, he has been named one of Southern California Super Lawyers®.
 Mr. Low has received the highest rating available “A-V Preeminent” from Martindale-Hubbell for ethics and legal ability.

 He is Master in the Welsh Chapter of the American Inns of Court and a member of its Executive Committee; a former Director and President of the San Diego Inn of Court as well as a frequent demonstrator—closing argument and cross examination—for its annual College of Advocacy; a member of the Steering Committee of the San Diego ESI Forum; and a member of the Association of Business Trial Lawyers.
 Additionally, Mr. Low is an Eagle Scout, a former Scoutmaster, has served on Eagle Scout Boards of Review for over 25 years, and has coached youth soccer and Little League baseball.
 He has been a Magician Member of the Academy of Magical Arts Inc. (“Magic Castle”) for over 30 years and performed close-up table magic at the Atlantis restaurant on Mission Bay in San Diego during his first and second years of law school.
 He enjoys sailing, skiing, backpacking, and traveling with his family.